attilahorvath/i18n-globals/README.md

       end
     end

-Now you can interpolate the `user_name` variable into every translation in your template:
+Now you can interpolate the `company` variable into every translation in your template:

     <%= t "greeting" %>
     <%= t "signature", president: "Bill Lumbergh" %>